 As a result, the company now boasts more than 180 million subscribers worldwide, and secures a spot as one of the biggest media publishers in the world with its Netflix Originals program.

 If you’re new to the platform or just want to learn more about how it all works, you’ve come to the right place.
 In this extensive guide to the world’s largest streaming platform, we’ll cover everything you need to know about Netflix.
-Want to get started with a free trial?
+Want to get started?
 Click the button below!

 What is Netflix?